Kermit's Swamp Years: Plot

 Kermit the Frog rides a scooter down a dirt road on his way to visit the swamp where he grew up and reminisces about his first big adventure.

 A 12-year-old Kermit enjoys a serene amphibian's life with his two best friends, Croaker, a cool and smooth-talking frog, who is the best hopper in the swamp, and Goggles, a shy and awkward toad.
 Kermit wonders what lies beyond the swamp, but his companions do not think the same.
-The friends run into a science teacher named Dr. Hugo Krassman (John Hostetter) and his assistant Mary (Kelly Collins Lintz), who intent on capturing frogs.
+The friends run into a science teacher named Dr. Hugo Krassman (John Hostetter) and his assistant Mary (Kelly Collins Lintz), who intend to capture frogs.
 Arnie the Alligator saves them and warns them about the dangers lurking outside the swamp, especially regarding humans.
 The next day, they run into Blotch, a huge bullfrog, who bullies Goggles.
 The fight spills onto a road, where the pair are taken by a pet store owner named Wilson (William Bookston), prompting Kermit and Croaker to venture forth on a quest to save their friends.

 When Goggles and Blotch are taken into a pet store, Blotch's bullying causes the pair to be put in a cage with a snake named Vicki, who intends to eat Blotch.
 Goggles saves him by goading Vicki to kill him and then using his poison gland.
 The other animals at the store manage to convince Goggles and Blotch that being sold to someone as a pet leads to a safe and luxurious lifestyle.

 After getting run over by Wilson's truck and having tire tracks on his chest, Croaker is no longer able to hop and starts to lose his confidence.
 Kermit and Croaker meet a stray dog named Pilgrim (voiced by Cree Summer), who saves them from Krassman and Mary, then decides to help them find their friends.
 Kermit is able to find Wilson's truck by using helium balloons, but discovers they are no longer in the vehicle.
 Kermit regroups with Pilgrim and Croaker again, and together they find Wilson's Pet Store.
 Croaker, filled with motivation, finally manages to hop again by hopping through the window and helps Kermit up the window, but they find out from Vicki that their friends have gone to George Washington High School, where animals never come back from.
-Kermit speaks to a star he often looked up at in the swamp, who gives him advice that he shouldn't give up hope.
+Kermit speaks to a star he often looked up at in the swamp, who gives him advice that he should not give up hope.